Phlipsje/TetrisProject-ML/README.md

 Correct flow of checks in code (Appendix A The tetris engine, page 33) (Includes all the Phases as listed with exeption of the iterate phase as it has no usage in our version)
 Split screen multiplayer (Appendix B Multiplayer, page 79)

+(No longer referencing the design document)
 Tug of war variant, this is our custom made multiplayer mode (versus being the official).
 You both play your own game and the first person to have cleared 30 (unless changed in settings) lines more that the opponent wins (indicated by the bar above the screens).
+The ability to change the width of the matrix/board.
+An entire menu of which all features will now be listed: